microsoft/BladeMonRT/README.md

 * The end-to-end test runs BRT until a keyboard interrupt.
 * You will have to manually raise ETW events in a separate terminal.

-#### To create a mock use:
+To create a mock of a GO interface

-the mockgen command described here https://github.com/golang/mock
+1. Use the mockgen command described here https://github.com/golang/mock

     Example: